 National Honey Bee Survey

-The Department DAM works with the USDA/APHIS/ARS to create a baseline of honey bee information for New York State and the United States.
+The Department works with the USDA/APHIS/ARS to create a baseline of honey bee information for New York State and the United States.
 The Department surveys 24 beekeepers each year to develop a track record of each honey bee operation.
 The inspectors collect bee and pollen samples and these samples are sent to the USDA for analysis.
-The bee samples are examined for pests like the Varroa mites and pathogens, like the fungal disease Nosema, and seven viruses.
+The bee samples are examined for pests like the Varroa mites and pathogens, like the fungal disease nosema, and seven viruses.
 Additionally, the pollen samples are analyzed for pesticides.

 Commissioner's Apiary Industry Advisory Committee